 Community outreach and education are essential to the San Diego Superior Court.
 By establishing and maintaining strong ties to the community and promoting knowledge and understanding about our judicial system, the court is better able to fulfill its mission of administering justice in a way that is both accessible and understandable to the public.

 Our outreach and educational programs are designed to inform and educate the public about the workings of the court and the judicial branch of government in California.
 Currently available educational programs are listed below.

-The Courthouse Tour Program currently offers virtual courthouse tours for students in grades 5 through 12.
-The tours are an engaging introduction to the justice system, courtroom roles and concepts, and will enhance students' knowledge and understanding of the courts.
+The Courthouse Tour Program currently offers both in-person and virtual courthouse tours for students in grades 5 through 12.
+The tours are an engaging introduction to the justice system, courtroom roles and concepts, and will enhance their knowledge and understanding of the courts.

 Virtual tours are conducted with a live tour guide via Zoom.
 During the interactive tour, the guide will show points of interest in the downtown central courthouse, discuss the jury process, courtroom roles, and conduct a trial exercise from a courtroom.
 Additionally, fifth graders also participate in a question-and-answer session with a Deputy Sheriff.
 Tour length 1.5 hours.

 In-person tours are available at the downtown Central Courthouse location only.
 Supplemental educational materials are provided.
 For more information or to schedule a tour, please contact the Student Outreach and Education Program Coordinator at (619) 844-2328 or [email protected].